Neural Embeddings for Text: Neural embeddings and micro-tuning

 Figure \ref{fig:Illustration_inputs} is an illustration for obtaining the inputs for text of 6 tokens with the blueprints $[(2,1),(1,1),(1,2),(1,3)]$.
 There are only 12 inputs for any text fitting into model maximal input size - or even less than 12 inputs if the text length is less than 4 tokens.
 This fits into single batch.
+For clarity, the pseudocode for obtaining inputs for micro-tuning is shown in Figure \ref{alg:inputs}.
+In Appendix \ref{Apx:Ablation_masking} we present the ablation results with one of the blueprints excluded.

-Interesting that most of the masking blueprints that we found useful have more masked than unmasked tokens.
-Advantages of masking more than usual 15\% tokens was investigated in \cite{Wettig:2022:Masking} for general training; higher masking was also found favorable in evaluation of summarization \cite{Vasilyev:2021:NoHuman}.
+Interestingly, if we do not mask tokens at all (but require prediction for all tokens), we still get reasonable embeddings, albeit with much lower 'quality' (if evaluated by any criteria of Section \ref{sec:Evaluation}).
+The loss is still defined by cross entropy, no matter how easy the prediction task is, and for the same reason there is always weights difference in Equation \ref{eq:neural}.